vapor-community/PassKit/Sources/Orders/Orders.docc/GettingStarted.md

 # Getting Started with Orders

-Create the order data model, build an order and distribute it.
+Create the order data model, build an order for Apple Wallet and distribute it with a Vapor server.

 ## Overview